backstage/backstage/docs/tutorials/quickstart-app-auth.md

 > own environment.
 It starts with a skeleton install and verifying of the
 > monorepo's functionality.
 Next, authentication is added and tested.
 >
-> This document assumes you have Node.js 12 active along with Yarn and Python.
+> This document assumes you have Node.js 12 or 14 active along with Yarn and
-> Please note, that at the time of this writing, the current version is v0.4.5
+> Python.
+Please note, that at the time of this writing, the current version is
-> This guide can still be used with future versions, just, verify as you go.
+> v0.4.5 This guide can still be used with future versions, just, verify as you
+> go.

 # The Skeleton Application